2018 Tour Event

 Thursday, June 14, 2018

-ANTIQUES ROADSHOW’s outdoor event will be held throughout the extensive grounds surrounding Meadow Brook Hall.
+ANTIQUES ROADSHOW’s outdoor event was held throughout the extensive grounds surrounding Meadow Brook Hall.

 Thursday, June 14, 2018Meadow Brook Hall

 Thank you to Meadow Brook Hall, our station partner Detroit Public Television, and everyone who attended the appraisal event on June 14, 2018!